Mtillmann/mtillmann.github.io/posts/pair-and-sync-multiple-philips-hue-iris-second-gen-with-dimmer-switch.md

 <Title />

-> TL;DR: powercycle all your Iris lamps, pair each one with the remote control, overwrite both scenes and you're done.
+> TL;DR: powercycle all your Iris lamps, (reset remote), pair each one with the remote control, overwrite both scenes and you're done.

 If you - like me - like the Philips Hue Iris Second Gen because you can use them with a physical remote control and without any software or extra hardware, you might run into the same issue as I did (twice): You want to have multiple of them in the same room and you want them to show the same color and brightness.

 Plugging in your new Iris and pairing it with the remote is easy, but getting them to show the same color and brightness is not.
 Here is how you do it:

 1. Unplug _ALL_ your Iris lamps
+   1. Optionally reset your by opening the battery compartment and pressing the reset button for 10 seconds (you'll need a paperclip)
 2. Plug in each Iris lamp pair it with the remote control:
    1. move the remote control very close to the lamp (< 5cm)
    2. press the "I" button on the lamp for 10 seconds until the lamp blinks